Pearls Before Swine by Stephan Pastis for December 04, 2022

 34. Vicki rose is rose

-verticallychallenged Premium Member over 1 year ago
+verticallychallenged Premium Member about 2 years ago

 I keep my subscription to the nearest major city paper; however, I dropped my county paper after realizing that Gannett bought it and another local paper – and essentially ruined them both, especially the online subscription.